-STX’s Disaster Thriller ‘Greenland’ Adds David Denman To Its Line Up
+STX’s Disaster Thriller, ‘Greenland’, Adds David Denman To Its Line Up

 Currently, filming is still underway for Greenland, with production expected to finish up on August 16 in Atlanta, Georgia.

-As yet, there is no news regarding a premiere date for STX’s Greenland.
+As yet, there is no news regarding a release date for STX’s Greenland.